graphpaperpress/Sell-Media/readme.txt

 * Tweak: Added a "Continue shopping" link on the checkout page
 * Bug: Cart totals were inconsistent
 * Bug: Featured image used on archive pages if present
+* Bug: Non-image items can now have multiple licenses

 = 1.5.3 =
 * Bug: "Original File Price" was truncating trailing zero's from prices.